 Dan Singer has been a student of ornithology since childhood.
 His interest and expertise in identifying issues and the status and distribution of birds led to many years as a regional editor for the journal North American Birds and a long-time member of the California Bird Records Committee.
 He is currently an eBird regional reviewer for California.
 Dan spends an inordinate amount of time watching gulls but would rather be at sea looking for petrels.

 Sam Smith is a habitat restoration technician for Point Blue Conservation Science’s STRAW (Students and Teachers Restoring a Watershed) and an avid naturalist.
-He has been birding Marin County for four years and worked on habitat restoration projects across Marin and Sonoma counties.
+He has been birding Marin County for four years and has worked on habitat restoration projects across Marin and Sonoma counties.
 He’s also passionate about fungi and plant gall identification and sharing in the diversity of our natural world on iNaturalist.
 In his free time, he volunteers on prescribed burns, collects mushrooms for DNA sequencing, and participates in Christmas and summer bird counts.

 Vinicius (Vini) Souza | Bilingual Portuguese Speaker is the Education Partnership Coordinator at Audubon Canyon Ranch.
 He brings with him his experience as a marine ecologist, naturalist, and science educator.
-Vini received his bachelor's degree in marine biology from the University of California Santa Cruz in 2019 and his master's degree in biology from Sonoma State University in 2024.
+Vini received his bachelor's degree in marine biology from the University of California, Santa Cruz in 2019 and his master's degree in biology from Sonoma State University in 2024.
 As a scientific diver, he’s executed scientific research, marine fieldwork, and underwater surveys in Corsica, Monterey, Sonoma, and Mendocino, focusing on conservation and restoration projects on ecosystems such as coral reefs, seagrass, and kelp forest.
 Furthermore, as an educator, he has taught over 100 students and mentored half a dozen.
 Vini’s passions fall in between partaking in meaningful projects and communicating science to the general public while making it more accessible and inclusive for people of all ages and backgrounds.

 Kevin Stockmann is curious and friendly, and his guiding style inspires a feeling of connectedness.
 He is a veteran Marin County naturalist and co-founder of Marin Nature Adventures.
 Intimately familiar with the topography and natural history of Marin County, Kevin cherishes our landscape and enjoys sharing the trails.
 He is a commercial fishery observer for NOAA Fisheries and has degrees in biology and economics with a deep love for trees, birds, and the web of life.